cogentapps/chat-with-gpt/README.md

 Try out the hosted version at: https://chatwithgpt.netlify.app

-Powered by the new ChatGPT API, this app has been developed using TypeScript + React.
+Powered by the new ChatGPT API from OpenAI, this app has been developed using TypeScript + React.
 We welcome pull requests from the community!

 [demo.webm](https://user-images.githubusercontent.com/127109874/223571582-34ca7562-bdb7-4712-aa5c-b7320866afdc.webm)